VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 ## 2.2.
 Accountability, Fairness, and Transparency
 Accountability, fairness and transparency are properties of a decision.
 Firstly, let's define what these properties mean.

 Borrowing from Grayson, we identify that accountability requires reasons.
 That is, an accountable decision is one that is reasonable.
 Reasonableness is a function of normatively rational salience (Grayson 2024 p5).
 For a reason to be normatively salient, a reason must be considered grounded in norms or morally "right" or "fair" within a given context.
 So we derive our property of fairness as possessing reasons that are considered morally salient.
 A decisions reasonableness also requires reportability, that is the reasons for a decision must also be understandable and accessible to its stakeholders.
 So we have our last derived property of transparency which refers to the reportability of our decision.
-Lets finally define that an acceptable decision is accountable, and so it is fair and transparent.
+Lets finally define that a decision that collectively achieves fairness, accountability and transparency is acceptable.

 TODO: maybe define why these are important

-## 2.3 Reasonableness
-Reasonableness is at the centre of a decision's acceptability.
-But, how may we reason
+The question of *How might fairness, accountability, and transparency be achieved collectively by an automated decision* may then be phrased as "How might an automated decision provide reasons that are ethical in a transparent manner".
+To understand the notion of reasoning, lets explore how Grayson argues human decisions are reasonable and transparent

 ### 2.1 Belief Desire Intention (BDI) agent model
 Grayson approaches human decision making through the belief/ desire psychological model.
 A parallel and largely similar model is the belief-desire-intention (BDI) agent model developed by Michael Bratman to reason human decisions. **CHECK THIS**